 Traditional ROTC Programs

 Traditional ROTC programs are four-year programs that students add onto their normal college obligations.
 While enrolled in school, a student’s time commitment to a military lifestyle is minimal (as opposed to the commitment at a junior military college, senior military college, or service academy).
 Students are only required to register for one ROTC class and its associated lab each semester.
-They may also have to dedicate some extra time to physical training.
-There can be field exercises and weekend and summer obligations as well, depending on the ROTC branch.
+They may also have to dedicate extra time during the semester to physical training.
+Students should be prepared for field exercises and weekend and summer obligations as well, depending on their ROTC branch.

 The nice thing about a traditional ROTC program is that cadets and midshipmen can have the same college lifestyle that regular, non-ROTC students are having.
 Students may live in dorms, wear the clothes they want (most of the time), take part in extracurricular activities, and eat with their non-ROTC friends at the dining hall.

 Additionally, scholarships are relatively easy to receive, provided students meet all eligibility requirements.
 Accepting a scholarship does oblige you to serve in the military after graduation, however.
-Students without scholarships do not have to make a decision about commissioning until junior year.
-This allows uncertain students to participate in ROTC for the first two years of college before they must make a military commitment.
+Students without scholarships do not have to make a decision about commissioning until their junior year.
+This allows uncertain students to participate in ROTC for their first two years of college to get a taste of military training and the associated lifestyle before they must make a military commitment.

-After graduating, new lieutenants and ensigns will receive all the benefits associated with being in the military, including health insurance, a steady paycheck, and job security.
+After graduating, new second lieutenants and ensigns will receive all the benefits associated with being in the military, including health insurance, a steady paycheck, paid vacation, and job security.

 ROTC programs are offered at over 1,100 traditional colleges and universities in the United States.